jjenkov/iap-tools-java/README.md

 # IAP Tools for Java
 A Java toolkit for working with the IAP network protocol and its data format ION.
 IAP is a network protocol intended to replace HTTP, and possibly other protocols too.

-IAP encodes messages in a data format called ION.
+IAP encodes messages using a data format called ION.
 ION can be used to encode a wide variety of data (e.g. the result from a remote procedure call), and you can also nest other encodings (e.g raw bytes) inside ION.